Skip to main content

 4. A job that removes the worst-performing pair.

-The following job example tries to identify volatile pairs with acceptable spread and trading volume.
-Pairs are added with the stepgrid strategy, which is a fairly simple grid-like strategy with automatic targets and built-in price trailing.
+The following job looks for volatile pairs with acceptable spread and volume.
+It adds pairs using the stepgrid strategy, which provides grid-like behavior with automatic targets and built-in trailing.

 Breakdown of Key Filters